noamross/pubtime/README.md

 the `LICENSE` file.

 ## TODOs/ Development notes

+-   Expand to more journals.
+PLoS is next, but their API is down.
 -   Need to add some warning/error messages.
 Scraping may fail when articles are preprints, errata, etc.
 -   Documentation
--   Expand to more journals.
-PLoS is next, but their API is down.
 -   Fix month/issue problems.
 This field is not reliable.
 (Or just kill it)
 -   Break up functions into files
--   Slim down functions
--   Write some scraping helper functions
-    -   Scrape, with delays by publisher group, with logfiles
-    -   CrossRef-based DOI scraping: get DOIs, year and ISSN
 -   Expand CONTRIBUTING
 -   Hidden function to update data with contributed set
--   Function to update exiting data sets
+-   Function to update existing data sets